SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-04-30-census-pops.md

 <img src="/assets/images/oh-places.jpg" alt="oh-places" width="250"/>

 As an authoratative resource on data about people and the economomy in the U.S., Census data can be very useful for helping to synthesize data for socio-environmnetal problems.
 Countless spatially-explicit social datasets provide information at either point locations or at the level of counties, cities, tracts, and other units defined by the Census.
-Unique [codes](https://www.census.gov/programs-surveys/geography/guidance/geo-identifiers.html) and accompanying spatial data provided by the Census provide a reference for combining these datasets either with each other, with census data provided at that scale, or with spatially-explicit environmental data; i.e. a common column to use for joining data tables.
+Unique [codes](https://www.census.gov/programs-surveys/geography/guidance/geo-identifiers.html) and accompanying spatial data provided by the Census provide a reference for combining these datasets either with each other, with census data provided at that scale (e.g. from the [American Community Survey](https://www.census.gov/programs-surveys/acs/about.html), or with spatially-explicit environmental data.

 ## Census geographies